eliranwong/OpenGNT/CompareOGNTwithNA28/Readme.md

 # Differences:
 - NA28 is copyrighted; OGNT is released under <a href='https://github.com/eliranwong/OpenGNT#license'>a free-license</a>.
 - paragraphing varies occasionally.
-- use of punctuations varies occasionally.
+- different punctuations in various places.
 - no formatting for poetic lines in OGNT
 - variants are presented differently.
 OGNT / TANTT presents variants from modern GNT editions only.
 - 3006 words are different in capitalisation (a list of differences is provided in this folder, only words from OGNT is included, words from NA28 are excluded here due to copyright issue)